 Our consequences system [see Appendix 1] is designed, first and foremost, to enable us to teach good behaviour.
 It assumes that students will 'get it wrong' from time to time, and need the opportunity to 'get it right' rather than receive instant sanction [although the latter will be necessary in some situations].
-In the classroom the C1/C2/C3 progression underpins this idea: students are reminded of the consequences for them if they continue with inappropriate behaviour, and so they have the chance to stop.
+In the classroom the C1/C2/C3 progression underpins this idea: students are reminded of the potential consequences for them if they continue with inappropriate behaviour, and so they have the chance to stop.

-The above and other behaviour management strategies, encourages consistency of response to both positive and negative behaviour.
+The above and other behaviour management strategies employed by staff, encourages consistency of response to both positive and negative behaviour.
+The school will work with parents and, when necessary, outside agencies to balance the use of sanctions with personalised support strategies, where individual needs make this appropriate.